 After the Hearing

-- The patient will receive a written decision in the mail.
+- The patient, nominated support person and guardian will receive a written decision in the mail

-- They can ask for written reasons for the Tribunal’s decision, however, there are some instances where the Tribunal may not give the reasons.
+- The patient or nominated support person or guardian on behalf of the patient can ask for written reasons for the Tribunal’s decision, however, there are some instances where the Tribunal may not give the reasons

 - If the decision of the Tribunal is disagreed with, in most cases an appeal can be made to the Mental Health Court.